 The below counters for the HostSystem object in vSphere provide this information:

 cpu.usage – Provides statistics for logical CPUs.
 This is based on CPU Hyper-Threading

-In all cases performance is very much dependent on application architecture as it may result in rise as well as fall in performance using Hyper-Threading Technology, So discuss with your application architect before using this technology.
+In all cases, performance is very much dependent on application architecture.
+It may result in rising as well as fall in performance using Hyper-Threading Technology, So discuss with your application architect before using this technology.